ramraj07/ramrajv.com/src/posts/2023-05-08-a-retrospective-summary-of-the-covid-19-pandemic/index.md

 - How bad was it for kids?
 What was done correctly and what could have been better?

 Interesting recollections from the early stages of the pandemic:
-- I remember reading in March 2020, a handbook that was released from China https://www.researchgate.net/publication/339998871_Handbook_of_COVID-19_Prevention_and_Treatment.
+- I remember reading in March 2020, a [handbook that was released from China](https://www.researchgate.net/publication/339998871_Handbook_of_COVID-19_Prevention_and_Treatment).
 It was so methodical and thoughtful given how little we knew.
 I wonder how we regressed from that to how the pandemic evolved eventually.
 I wonder what we could do in the future to avoid the same mistake.
 - When the pandemic begun, in April, I estimated to my mother that the worst-case scenario is that this disease might kill 1 in 100 people in countries like India.
 Based on personal experiences and knowledge (and how much India likely underreported deaths), this number was not very far off from reality.
 1 in 100 people.